stacks-network/docs/src/pages/storage-hubs/hello-hub-choice.md

 ---
+title: Hello world hub choice
 description: 'Storing user data with Blockstack'
 ---

-# Hello hub choice tutorial
+## Introduction

 -> The functionality described in this tutorial has been deprecated with the Blockstack Browser.
 It will continue working only for apps that have not yet upgraded to Blockstack Connect.